 Lemma 2.
-(Finality 2) If two consecutive blocks B_(n) & B_(n+1) on the same branch are committed in time slots t and (t+2), where B_(n+1) is first proposed at time slot (t+1) then block B_(n) is finality.
+(Finality 2) If two consecutive blocks B_(n) & B_(n+1) on the same branch are committed in time slots t and (t+i), respectively, where B_(n+1) is first proposed at time slot (t+1), and this block is reproposed at every time slot t+2, t+3, …, t+i then block B_(n) is finality.

 Proof.
-Block (n+1) is committed at (t+2) with time slot (t+1), meaning that block (n+1) is first proposed at (t+1) because the block n is committed at t.
+Since the block n is committed at t, and block (n+1) is committed at (t+i) with time slot (t+1), meaning that block (n+1) is first proposed at (t+1).
 This implies that block (n+1) with time slot (t+1) is the latest one, and > 2/3 members received, agreed and voted for it.
-This means any further proposed block (n+1) won’t get enough votes to commit, following Vote Rule 1.
-And following Vote Rule 2, no branch can grow any longer than this one.
+This means any further proposed block (n+1) won’t get enough votes to commit by Vote Rule 1.
+Moreover, during the time slot t+1, t+2,… , t+i, no other blocks rather than the block (n+1) with time slot (t+1) are proposed or committed.
+Due to Vote Rule 2, no branch can grow any longer than this one.

 Observation 1.
 If block bn is finality, then further blocks are appended to the branch containing bn, any other branch b’n is made obsolete.
 If a new block is successfully appended to another branch, say b’n, then more than ⅔ participants don’t agree bn is finality.
 This is a contradiction.